GuitarML/PrincePedal/README.md

 For the training data, five steps for the gain and tone knobs were recorded (0.0, 0.25, 0.50, 0.75, 1.0), for three modes for a total of 75 wav samples at 2 minutes 20 seconds each.
 The Proteus capture utility was used for training, with a modified config for two knobs (Gain and Tone).
 The training data was normalized, so the volume on the plugin is more consistent between modes than on the actual pedal.

+Note: There is no stompswitch bypass button, which is different from other pedal style GuitarML plugins, it is simply part of the background image.
+Use the DAW to control bypassing the plugin.

 ## Pedal Build and Differences

 ![app](https://github.com/GuitarML/PrincePedal/blob/main/resources/build.jpg)